citp/privacy-policy-historical/p/pr/pro/protoolreviews.com.md

   * To personalize your experience (your information helps us to better respond to your individual needs)
   * To improve our website (we continually strive to improve our website offerings based on the information and feedback we receive from you)
-  * To administer a contest, promotion, survey or other site feature
+  * To administer a giveaway, promotion, survey, or other site feature
-  * To send periodic emails
+  * To send periodic emails about our recent content or, on occasion, to provide product information from one of our advertising partners